ctb/titus-blog/src/2015-perspectives-on-academic-freedom.rst

 protected by academic freedom.
 I have colleagues and mentees who come from "free speech challenged" countries (I'm not being more specific in order to protect them), and the stories they tell me of government and institutional oppression are horrifying.
-For one actual real-life example, I can confirm that I would say virtually anything you want me to if you took my children, put them in a jail cell, and threatened them until I acquiesce.
+With respect to one actual real-life example that happened to the family of a colleague, I can confirm that I would say virtually anything you want me to if you took my children, put them in a jail cell, and threatened them until I acquiesce.
 We are fairly far from that in the US (with national security and terrorism being one horrible counterexample), and I value that tremendously.
 I would hate to see that weakened even in the service of efforts that I believe in passionately.

 My other thought is this: limits to academic freedom and free speech are and always have been a double edged sword.
 This is almost the